Skip to content

 &filterOptions=`{"autoLoad":0}`

-• All the filter elements are supposed to be in one block with #mse2_mfilter in order to work properly.
-That is the way it is prescribed in standard chunk tpl.mFilter2.outer.
+• All filter elements must be inside one block with #mse2_mfilter, as in the default chunk tpl.mFilter2.outer.

 modx